uvaai/ml1/30 week3/40 Chinese Room/content.md

 negative labels, given the content of each of their respective tweets, within this data set.

-*Note:* There obviously isn't a right or wrong answer to such a difficult question.
-What *is* important, is that your answer shows you understand the concepts from Searle's paper and how they might apply to different solutions for the problem of sentiment analysis.
+*Note:* There obviously isn't a right or wrong answer to such a hard question.
+What is most important, is that your answer shows your understanding the concepts from Searle's paper and how they might apply to different solutions for the problem of sentiment analysis.
 Additionally,